palsash/Learning-go-with-mal/README.md

 #Learning-go-with-mal

-This is a way I've decided to learn golang and malware development techniques at same time. :p
+This is a way I've decided to learn golang and shellcode injection techniques at same time. :p

 Books:
 BlackHat Go